Mathematician: History

+Noteworthy Indian mathematicians from this time period include Aryabhata, who applied trigonometry to astronomy; Brahmagupta, credited with the first systematic explanation of negative numbers and zero; and the mathematician and astronomer Bhāskara II.
+Mādhava of Sangamagrāma is considered to be the founder of the Kerala school of astronomy and mathematics in the Late Middle Ages.
+He made pioneering contributions to the study of infinite series, trigonometry, geometry and algebra.

 The Renaissance brought an increased emphasis on mathematics and science to Europe.
 During this period of transition from a mainly feudal and ecclesiastical culture to a predominantly secular one, many notable mathematicians had other occupations: Luca Pacioli (founder of accounting); Niccolò Fontana Tartaglia (notable engineer and bookkeeper); Gerolamo Cardano (earliest founder of probability and binomial expansion); Robert Recorde (physician) and François Viète (lawyer).

 As time passed, many mathematicians gravitated towards universities.
 An emphasis on free thinking and experimentation had begun in Britain's oldest universities beginning in the seventeenth century at Oxford with the scientists Robert Hooke and Robert Boyle, and at Cambridge where Isaac Newton was Lucasian Professor of Mathematics & Physics.
 Moving into the 19th century, the objective of universities all across Europe evolved from teaching the "regurgitation of knowledge" to "encourag[ing] productive thinking."
 In 1810, Alexander von Humboldt convinced the king of Prussia, Fredrick William III, to build a university in Berlin based on Friedrich Schleiermacher's liberal ideas; the goal was to demonstrate the process of the discovery of knowledge and to teach students to "take account of fundamental laws of science in all their thinking."
 Thus, seminars and laboratories started to evolve.

 British universities of this period adopted some approaches familiar to the Italian and German universities, but as they already enjoyed substantial freedoms and autonomy the changes there had begun with the Age of Enlightenment, the same influences that inspired Humboldt.
 The Universities of Oxford and Cambridge emphasized the importance of research, arguably more authentically implementing Humboldt's idea of a university than even German universities, which were subject to state authority.
 Overall, science (including mathematics) became the focus of universities in the 19th and 20th centuries.
 Students could conduct research in seminars or laboratories and began to produce doctoral theses with more scientific content.
 According to Humboldt, the mission of the University of Berlin was to pursue scientific knowledge.
 The German university system fostered professional, bureaucratically regulated scientific research performed in well-equipped laboratories, instead of the kind of research done by private and individual scholars in Great Britain and France.
 In fact, Rüegg asserts that the German system is responsible for the development of the modern research university because it focused on the idea of "freedom of scientific research, teaching and study."